Chapter 8 Batch compilation (ocamlc)

 - -warn-error warning-list

-Turn the warnings indicated in the argument warning-list into
+Mark as errors the warnings specified in the argument warning-list.

-errors.
-The compiler will stop with an error when one of these
+The compiler will stop with an error when one of these warnings is

-the -w option: an uppercase character turns the corresponding
+the -w option: a + sign (or an uppercase letter) turns the

 Print the location of the standard library, then exit.